Download J-Ben

 Windows Users:

 Linux Users: Download the latest source tarball below and decompress it somewhere on your computer.
-Then, in the source directory, type "make", followed by "make install".
+Then, in the source directory, type "make", followed by "make download" (to grab needed dictionary or stroke order diagram packages), and then as root, "make install".
 The makefile supports custom installation prefixes, so you can do "make prefix=/usr" and "make prefix=/usr install" to install files based on /usr instead of the default /usr/local.
 J-Ben depends on GTK+ 2/GTKmm and a recent copy of the Boost C++ libraries, so make sure you have the appropriate development packages for these set up before trying to build the program from source.

 Back to top